Knife Restoration 101: How To Get Rust Off Knives

 Removing Rust With Baking Soda

-The sodium bicarbonate found in baking soda is useful in removing rust spots.
+The sodium bicarbonate found in baking soda is useful in removing rust spots, and it's best in scenarios where you're dealing with light to moderate rust.
 It naturally has an abrasive texture but also neutralizes the acid compounds found in rust.
 This greatly facilitates the removal of rust stains when using the baking soda method.

 1. Prepare a baking soda paste by mixing a small quantity of water and baking soda in a small bowl.